 The only ideas that seem to have hard evidence backing them up are that the Serpent’s curled ends reflect the positioning of the Sun on the Summer and Winter Solstice, respectively.
 Whether we know the “Why” behind the mounds or not, these sites are certainly worth a visit!

 Do you enjoy spending time outdoors?
 You may enjoy our list of the 9 of the Best Outdoor Attractions in Ohio too.

 While we love to travel and see new, odd, quirky things, sometimes it is nice to just stay close to home.

 Until my hubby recovers from his accident and we’re able to the van completely decked out, we plan on doing shorter trips.

 These HIstoric Tours in Ohio are just what I need to keep my history and travel-loving brain happy.

 Which one will you visit first?

 Looking for more to do in Ohio?
-Check out these posts too!
+Read more about things to do in Columbus Ohio and then check out these posts too!